Most people have no idea sandbag is a versatile and affordable gear that can effectively engage and strengthen most of your muscles.

 Complete three sets of 5-12 reps with one-minute rest.

-Studies show that front squats are gentle yet equally effective in overall muscle recruitment - glutes, hip flexors, quads, calves, and hamstrings.
+Another study found on the PubMed website shows that front squats are gentle yet equally effective in overall muscle recruitment - glutes, hip flexors, quads, calves, and hamstrings.

 7. Sandbag Clean & Press